raul23/interactive-organizer/README.rst

 the file (e.g. pdf, djvu, epub) to text and show the content in the terminal through the program ``less``.

-``less`` will let you move easily through the content (page up and page down) and hence you can quickly take a peek at the content of file to check if it was correctly named by the automatic script ``organize_ebooks``.
+``less`` will let you move easily through the content (page up and page down) and hence you can quickly take a peek at the content of the file to check if it was correctly named by the automatic script ``organize_ebooks``.

 Since the ebook in this example is an epub file, you will see some HTML data in its text content when displaying it with ``less``: